dandeto/vector-graphics-maker/README.md

 Make vector graphics in your browser like never before!

-You can view this beauty at http://vectorgraphics.online or click the shiny green download button right here!
+You can view this beauty at http://vectorgraphics.online or click the shiny green download button up top!

 -- Capabilities (why I made this) --